 My top choice routine uses Green Tea Antioxidant Skin Therapy applied right after washing and toweling dry skin.
 Green tea topical products have been shown to decrease sebum and help combat acne.
 They also fight irritation and dryness, making them ideal for sensitive skin.

 Top your green tea with additional correcting products to treat your acne and blackheads.
-Options include benzoyl peroxide, which is the best way to control the acne causing germ called C. acnes.
+Use include benzoyl peroxide, which is the best way to control pustular acne and the acne causing germ called C. acnes.
 It also helps breakup blackheads.
-The 2.5% benzoyl peroxide concentration kills C. acnes as well as higher concentrations yet it is less likely to irritate skin.
-My 2.5% Benzoyl Peroxide Acne Treatment Lotion is a great choice since it is also alcohol free.
+My Benzoyl Peroxide Acne Treatment Lotion is a great choice since it is also alcohol free.

-Glycolic acid exfoliates to fight blackheads and brighten your complexion.
-It can stimulate collagen renewal to soften acne scars too.
+If your acne is mild, glycolic acid exfoliates to fight blackheads and brighten your complexion.
+I topped my Green Tea with Glycolic Acid during the day for years to fight acne and skin aging together.
+Glycolic acid can stimulate collagen renewal to soften acne scars too.
 My Glycolic Acid Face Cream is oil free and also doubles as the product for your next step, which is HYDRATE.